Investment Banker

 Career progression

-With experience and proving your skill, you become an associate investment banker.
-In this role, you model potential investment strategies, work with clients to discuss their needs and make presentations to pitch to clients.
-You’re given more responsibility with this role, but it’s still considered a time of training so you’re not working in the big leagues yet.
+Once you’ve got some experience and have proven you’ve got the skills, the next step is to become an associate investment banker.
+In this role, you’ll model potential investment strategies, work with clients to discuss their needs and deliver presentations.
+You’re given more responsibility as an associate.
+However, it’s considered a time of training, so you’ve still got lots to learn.

 Future career

-With much work and several steps, you can become a managing director.
-This is a senior role and involves you taking a step back from doing any investment banking yourself so you can manage the department.
-Your job involves bringing in new clients to the company and making sure existing clients are satisfied with the service they’re receiving from your department.
+If you continue to progress, you could go on to become a managing director (MD).
+As an MD, you’re in a senior role which means stepping back from doing investment banking.
+Instead, you’ll manage the department.
+Your job involves bringing in new clients and making sure existing ones are satisfied with the service they’re receiving.

-• In entry-level positions like investment banking analyst, your salary could begin at £40,000 per year and extend to an average of £55,000 per year.
+• In entry-level positions like investment banking analyst, your salary could be anywhere between £23,000 and £65,000 (with the potential to earn more if you specialise here).

 Qualifications and training

-Securing a role in investment banking can be difficult and having the right qualifications can be helpful to get you noticed by a hiring manager and begin your career.
+Securing a role as an investment banker can be tricky as the investment banking and asset management sector is particularly competitive.
+Having the right qualifications will help you get noticed by a hiring manager and begin your dazzling career.

 Education